Opportunity is missed by most people because it is dressed in overalls and looks like hard work. – (Thomas Edison)

 Looking back, this opportunity was no different since I, myself, accepted a job to work as a telemarketer at the age of 14.
 Many believed this decision to be a mistake and a significant waste of time, but it helped define not only my ability to make over a million by the age of 27, but also pushed me to understand the power that we hold within ourselves to do anything we put our minds to.

 It wouldn’t have been without this belief that I was able to run a bank at the age of 18 or that I could have started several successful seven-figure businesses in my life, all without a formal education.
 All of the ways I have done that were shared with you in my best selling book Third Circle Theory.

 While it may be true that the American dream may look different today than it did 40 years ago, it is still very much alive, although it has changed a lot in the past five years alone.
 In today’s world, opportunity no longer looks like employment in the conventional sense, especially since a formal education has no guarantee of employment.

 Today’s climate has shifted the sub-meaning of the American dream from employment to the ability to try and really is defined based on our access to information, resources and goods.
 This can be considered education as well, just not formal in nature.
 It may sound very vague and discouraging, as the path to success has become more aligned with entrepreneurship and innovating rather than working a great job like in the old days.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.